Boss Coffee: History

-Boss was first released in 1992 and is one of many brands of Japanese canned coffee.
 Since 2006, American actor Tommy Lee Jones has appeared in a series of TV commercials and billboards for the brand, becoming one of the most recognised faces in Japan.

 The Suntory Boss brand was launched in Australia, New Zealand, and the U.S. in 2019, with two products.
 In the U.S., Australian and New Zealand product lines, the logo does not include a pipe.
+Outside of the Japanese domestic markets, specifically in Australia, the brand markets itself in a way that emphasizes its Japanese origin, likely due to the prevalence of the Cool Japan subculture in Australia, with commercials that typically display working class Japanese environments with the drink motivating the worker to achieve better with the slogan "How Japan Can".